-The purpose of the Seasonal Commercial Enterprise in Parks program is to enhance the enjoyment and usage of parks by providing opportunities for Seasonal Commercial Enterprise through sport, recreation and/or cultural events or opportunities.
-The objectives are to ensure the Seasonal Commercial Enterprise provides a complimentary service to the park users' experience and to ensure it supports the creation, enhancement, or continuation of tourism opportunities.
+The purpose of the Seasonal Commercial Enterprise in Parks Policy is to enhance the enjoyment and usage of parks by providing opportunities for Seasonal Commercial Enterprise through sport, recreation, and/or cultural events or opportunities.
+All while ensuring the support of the creation, enhancement, or continuation of tourism opportunities, as well as providing a complimentary service to the park users' experience.